chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ### 3.1.
 Create CNN Model

 For simplicity, the model above has very small configurations.
-The final model we'll use is much bigger but has the same architecture:
+The final model will have the same architecture but be much bigger:

 |Description         |Values           |
 |:------------------:|:---------------:|